plowsof/flipstarter-waas-wip/README.md

 Currently this will create a donation page @ localhost:8000/flask which is an exact copy of https://rucknium.me/flask/

-### setup (mistakes likely brb learning docker)
+### setup for local testing (mistakes likely brb learning docker)

-for debian vps

-sudo apt-get install git
+Ubuntu:

-sudo apt-get -y install python3 pip3 screen
+(remove screen if you are testing locally) sudo apt-get -y install python3 pip3 git
 pip3 install uvicorn fastapi
 pip3 install -r requirements.txt